TheJimHunt/Readme/README.md

-"A completely different README trying the add/commit approach"
+"A completely different README trying just the commit approach"